rafaelgalani/gostack-github-explorer/README.md

 # GitHub Explorer

-Simple demo project that shows repositories details using React - using React Hooks, `styled-components`, `react-router-dom`.
+Simple demo project that shows Github API repositories data using React - using React Hooks, `styled-components`, `react-router-dom`.
 The proejct was initialized using `create-react-app`.

 For running, `npm start` or `yarn start`.